The Blancheville Monster: Production

 Spanish sources for the production credit Natividad Zaro as a contributor to the script.
 As with many European co-productions of the era, this was done for tax reasons.
 Italian promotional material for the film promoted it as a product based on an Edgar Allan Poe story, but the film only borrows elements from "The Fall of the House of Usher", "A Tale of the Ragged Mountains" and "Some Words with a Mummy".
 The film's style is closer to that of a Roger Corman film rather than the Italian gothic horror films of era.
 Director Alberto de Martino felt he was more inspired by Alfred Hitchcock.

 The film was shot at Monastery of Santa Maria La Real de Valdeiglesias in Spain and at Cinecittà in Rome.

 Release

 The Blancheville Monster was released in Italy on June 6, 1963 through Titanus.
 It was released in Italy under the title Horror as chosen by producer Italo Zingarelli.
 The film grossed 87 million Italian lira on its initial theatrical run in Italy.

-Home media

 The film is in public domain in the United States.
-On March 23, 2004, it was released on DVD by Alpha Video.
-Alpha Video would also re-release the film on April 8, 2009 as part of its Gothic Horror Movie Pack.
-It was later released by Mill Creek Entertainment on August 30, 2005, as part of its Chilling Classics DVD.
-Mill Creek would re-release the film on August 19, 2008 as part of its Tales of Horror Collection.
-On August 30, 2007, it was released by Direct Source as part of its Monster Mash Movie Pack.
-On August 24, the following year, it was released by TNT Media Group.
-It was last released by Retro Media on November 19, 2013 as a part of its 50th Anniversary Edgar Allan Poe's Horror Pack.

-Arrow Films would release it on a Blu-ray boxset along with three other gothic films in October 2022 in UK.
+It was released on DVD by various home video companies in the 2000s and beyond.
+These range from Alpha Video in 2004, Mill Creek Entertainment in 2005 and Retro Media in 2013.
+Arrow Video would release the film on a blu-ray boxset along with three other gothic films in October 18, 2022.